Signal Processing Challenges and Examples for {\it in-situ} Transmission Electron Microscopy: Introduction

 This paper is organized as follows.
 Section \ref{sec:overview} includes a brief review of detector development and data acquisition in electron microscopy.
 Section \ref{sec:image_analysis} contains image analysis techniques for TEM such as segmentation and feature extraction.
 Section \ref{sec:change-point} presents real-time processing for TEM video sequences using sequential change-point detection.
 Section \ref{sec:spatial} studies correlations in diffraction space for extracting local crystallographic information.
 Finally, Section \ref{sec:conclusion} concludes the paper with future outlook in integrating signal processing for automated, high throughput analysis and for establishing rigorous process-structure-property relationships.
+The examples in this paper primarily involve the analysis of real-space TEM images and diffraction images.
+We acknowledge exciting developments in areas including scanning TEM (STEM) analysis, such as processing of sparse images, and the integration of high-resolution TEM imaging with {\it in-situ} experiments.
+However, due to spatial limitations, we have chosen not to focus on these topics.
+Furthermore, as TEM data sets collected using modern electron detectors are often on the order of terabytes, we focus our remarks on signal processing tools that are computationally inexpensive.
+This is necessary both for processing large data sets and, with future applications in mind, for in-line analysis during {\it in-situ} experimentation.